Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 ### Ecosystem Fit

-Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

 > Where and how does your project fit into the ecosystem?

 This project is the first phase of a wallet project.
 Although, we think that our Trusted Transaction Validation protocol could bring a novel approach to address UX/UI security issues regardless of other features of our frictionless wallet.